 5. Meeting family and friends

-In a long distance relationship, you often create your own little cloud-cuckoo land where you only focus on each other in the relationship.
-It’s hard to be apart, so when you finally get reunited after a long time it’s all about spending as much time as possible before one party returns home.
+In a long distance relationship, you often create your own little cuckoo-land, where you only focus on each other in the relationship.
+It’s hard to be apart, so when you finally get reunited after a long time, it’s all about spending as much time as possible before one party returns home.

 However, a relationship is not only about you two – although it sometimes feels like that.
-Your family and friends also want to meet your significan other, so it’s important to involve them.
-When two people become united, two families become one and therefore they play a big role.
+Your family and friends also want to meet your significant other, so it’s important to involve them.
+When two people become united, two families become one, and therefore they play a big role.
 Support from friends and family can help you both when things get tough, and it works best if the closest people in your life have met your partner.
-You also get to know your partner best by meeting his / her friends and family.
+You also get to know your partner best by meeting his/her friends and family.